egoist/gist-it/README.md

 ![gist-scope](https://ooo.0o0.ooo/2017/05/27/592951a01af2b.png)

-Then set it in `gist-it`:
+Then store it in `gist-it`:

 ```bash
 gist-it --set-token $the_token_you_just_generated
 ```

-To use a token without storing it:
+Or use a token without storing it:

 ```bash
 gist-it --token $your_token